marcusolsson/marcusolsson/README.md

 ### Hi, I'm Marcus 👋

-I'm a **Developer Advocate** at [Grafana Labs](https://grafana.com) where I help community members build custom visualizations and integrations for [Grafana](https://github.com/grafana/grafana) through plugins.
+I'm a **Developer Advocate** at [Grafana Labs](https://grafana.com) where I help the community to build custom visualizations and integrations for [Grafana](https://github.com/grafana/grafana) through plugins.

 Here are some other places you can find me on the internet: